 (That manages the conflicting priorities and juggles scheduling with various teams)

 iv.
 Customer Success Engineer

-Since Bain and Company introduced the NPS Benchmark, companies are obsessed with NPS surveys, CSAT surveys and CES Surveys.
+Since Bain and Company introduced the NPS Benchmark, companies have been obsessed with NPS surveys, CSAT surveys, and CES Surveys.

-CSAT = Customer Satisfaction Score, (Used to track how satisfied customers are with your organization’s products and/or services.)
+CSAT = Customer Satisfaction Score (Used to track how satisfied customers are with your organization's products and services.)

 (a.)
 FOCUS ON THE WRONG STUFF

 While great anecdotally, and required reading for some C-Level Meetings, hyper-focus on these scores and surveys without first understanding your Customer Journeys is meaningless and a waste of time.